By Tom Burden

 NMEA 0183: If you have marine electronics onboard that are older than a couple of years, they are probably networked using the NMEA 0183 standard.
 In fact, most of the chartplotters, combos and fishfinders on this site communicate using this system.
 Problems and complications happen when connecting devices from different manufacturers, of different ages, and when one device in the network fails.
 NMEA 0183 has served us reasonably well since, well, 1983, but as devices have become more sophisticated, newer standards have increasingly replaced it.
 Simple devices, like a basic fishfinder, still use 0183 as a serial data interface, even if it is not a true network.

 NMEA 2000: Our three primary manufacturers (Garmin, Raymarine and Navico, whose brands are Simrad, Lowrance and B&G) all provide comprehensive systems built to the newest networking protocol.
 NMEA 2000 allows plug-and-play connection of any product from any manufacturer, as long as they are all built to the certified specifications.
+The following video will help you understand how simple it is to construct your own NMEA 2000 network.

 Build your own network with a Lowrance fishfinder, Simrad Broadband 3G radar, Mastervolt inverter/charger, Maretron engine monitor, laptop computer, SeaStar Solutions controls, etc. Pick the best model of every type of device, stick them together like Tinkertoys with standardized wiring and information exchange language, and assemble your own instant plug-and-play network.
 With five conductors (two for data, two for power and a ground), keyed male and female ends, heavy shielding from electro-mechanical interference (EMI) and waterproof construction, the system is virtually idiot-proof.